 Marabout’s Beach Lined with savage rocks, this is the most dramatic of Mirleft’s Atlantic beaches.

-Agadir Agadir's long, curving (and clean) beach has families scrambling for buckets and spades.
+Agadir Agadir's long, curving (and clean) Palm Beach has families scrambling for buckets and spades.

 Yellich This Mediterranean village has a fine beach with an island you can walk out to.

 Cap Spartel Head for Plage Robinson, at the northwestern extremity of Africa’s Atlantic Coast.

 Morocco’s Saharan expanses are some of Africa’s safest and most evocative places to experience the great desert.
 Not only can you see curvy dunes and harsher hamada (stony desert), you can also meet blue-robed Berbers and try the nomadic lifestyle.